 This post may contain affiliate links.
 Please see our Disclosure Policy for details

 But NO!
-Now you have to tidy up the living room or it’s going to drive you nuts, and who can relax with that mess staring you in the face?
+Now you have to declutter the living room or it’s going to drive you nuts, and who can relax with that mess staring you in the face?

-Here’s a systematic approach to help you declutter your entire living room quickly.
-Then you can sit down and relax.
+Here’s a systematic approach to quickly declutter the living room so you can finally sit down and relax.

 How To Quickly Declutter Your Living Room

-Then they grab a snack and sit down on the couch to watch their favorite show.
+They grab a snack and sit down on the couch to watch their favorite show.
 Once the snack is gone and the show is over, they leave the dirty dishes sitting on the coffee table.

 Scan The Flat Surfaces